GoogleChrome/web.dev/src/site/content/en/blog/webassembly-memory-debugging/index.md

 I could keep hunting those memory bugs one by one, but I think by now it's clear enough that the current approach to memory management leads to some nasty systematic issues.

 Some of them can be caught by the sanitizer right away.
-Others require special tricks to be caught.
+Others require intricate tricks to be caught.
 Finally, there are issues like in the beginning of the post that, as we can see from the logs, aren't caught by the sanitizer at all.
 The reason is that the actual mis-use happens on the JavaScript side, into which the sanitizer has no visibility.
 Those issues will reveal themselves